prisma/prisma-examples/.github/readmes/javascript/cli-app/README.md

 # Simple TODO-App Example (CLI)

-This example shows how to implement a **TODO-app as a CLI tool** with Node.js and Prisma.
+This example shows how to implement a **TODO-app as a CLI tool** with Node.js and [Photon JS](https://photonjs.prisma.io/).

 __INLINE(../_setup-1.md)__
-cd prisma-examples/node/cli-app
+cd photonjs/examples/javascript/cli-app
 __INLINE(../_setup-2.md)__

-### 4. Use the CLI app
+### 5. Use the CLI app

 ```
 npm run cli